The Manassas Law Group, PC

 Traffic Ticket Fines in Virginia

-No matter how many speeding tickets your third cousin has accumulated while drag racing his 2004 Honda Accord, speeding tickets in Virginia are very serious.
-They can result in expensive fines, as well as points on your driving record.
+No matter how many speeding tickets your third cousin accumulated while drag racing his 2004 Honda Accord, speeding tickets should be taken seriously.
+Virginia speeding ticket costs can be extensive, as well as points on your driving record.

-In addition, if you drive at excessively high speeds, you could be charged with reckless driving.
+In addition, if you drive at excessively high speeds, Virginia could also charge you with reckless driving.
 A reckless driving charge is punishable by more extensive fines and even a jail sentence.

-How Much Does A Speeding Ticket Cost in Virigina?
+How Much Does A Virginia Speeding Ticket Cost?

 Virginia’s DMV Points System